 Together they eat lunch, peanut butter and jelly sandwiches with a glass of milk for Justin and a big glass of sweet tea for Mama.
 He makes her laugh with his milk mustache, and holds still as she wipes it off with the edge of her paper towel napkin.

 "Go get yourself washed up.
 We'll go down to the bus company and turn this in."
 Mama takes the plates and glasses to the sink and washes them as Justin wipes the crumbs from the table and his chair.
 He wonders to himself how old he has to be before there are no crumbs on his chair, like there never are on Mama's.

 Mama places the notebook carefully in her purse like she's afraid it might explode.
 After looking up the address of the bus headquarters, the two of them head out.
 There are forms to fill out, and a man with not so much hair on his head listens silently as Justin explains what happened.
 His eyebrows raise when he sees the amount of money, his lips thin like Mama's sometimes are.

 The notebook goes in a manila envelope and "that is that" as Mama would say.
 Justin watches the man seal the envelope and place it in the safe.
 The dial is turned, locking the notebook away until someone comes looking.

 Two weeks later...

 Mama is waiting at the kitchen table when Justin comes home from school.
 In front of her is a letter, addressed to Justin.
 She hands it to him and he unfolds it, his first real mail.

 "Dear Justin," he reads, "I want to thank you for your honesty in turning in the notebook, with all of the money still there.
 That was brave of you, and also the right thing to do.
 I'm lucky there are men in the world like you.
 Please accept this reward for your honesty.
 Yours truly, D. Spencer."

 Written for a contest.
-Rules: 2000 words, must contain a little black book and $20,000.
+Rules: no more than 2000 words, must contain a little black book and $20,000.